syncfusion-content/wpf-docs/wpf/Chart(Classic)/User-Interaction.md

 The property window has [localization support](http://help.syncfusion.com/ug_84/User%20Interface/WPF/Chart/default.htm?turl=localizationsupport.htm).
 The properties and their options can be viewed in local languages just by adding .resx file with local string for corresponding key values in the application.

-> Note: Any changes done in the property window directly affects the Chart control from Essential studio version 9.1 onwards whereas earlier versions have a preview chart in the property window to view the modifications.
+N> Any changes done in the property window directly affects the Chart control from Essential studio version 9.1 onwards whereas earlier versions have a preview chart in the property window to view the modifications.